Rule 3745-4-03 | Qualified data collectors.

 (1) An applicant seeking to become a QDC shall submit to the director a complete and current application on forms provided by the director.
 The application shall include documentation demonstrating that the applicant completed water quality monitoring training described in paragraph (A) of this rule.
 Applications must be submitted within the time limits provided in paragraph (A) of this rule.
 The director may grant a waiver extending the period during which the applicant must apply for QDC status if the applicant can document that extenuating circumstances prevented a timely submission.
 The director may require the applicant to furnish additional documentation pertaining to the application.

-(2) An applicant shall submit copies of official transcripts from the appropriate educational institution and official training certifications or alternate required documentation to verify that the applicant meets the educational and training requirements set forth in paragraph (A) of this rule.
+(2) An applicant shall submit copies of official transcripts from the appropriate educational institution and official training certifications or alternate necessary documentation to verify that the applicant meets the educational and training requirements set forth in paragraph (A) of this rule.

 (3) The level 2 and level 3 applicants shall certify that all information submitted in support of the application is true, accurate, and complete and that the applicant has not been convicted of or pleaded guilty to a violation of section 2911.21 of the Revised Code (criminal trespass) or a substantially similar municipal ordinance within the previous five years.
-Failure to include the certification shall render the application incomplete.
+Failure to include the certification renders the application incomplete.

 (C) Expiration and renewals.